VaniliKate/Blog/README.md

 # vanili blog

-This site allows writers to pour themselves out and write blogs and readers to read, engage and react to the blogs.
+This site allows writers to write blogs and readers to read, engage and react to the blogs.
 Also shows an inspirational quote every time the site is loaded.

 #### By **Kate Vanili**